 Reviewing CMMS software demonstrations is perhaps the most critical component of the software selection process.
 At this stage, you finally get to see the CMMS in action and actively engage with software vendors.
-Since you will likely be making a purchase decision based on the software demonstration, it is crucial that you go in with a game plan.
-Here is what to expect from a CMMS software demonstration.
+Since you will likely be making a purchase decision based on the CMMS software demo, it is crucial that you go in with a game plan.
+Here are some questions and answers that will help you know what to expect from a CMMS software demonstration.

 How Do You Schedule a CMMS Software Demo?

 CMMS software demonstrations may take many forms, such as one-on-one presentations, large group presentations, or pre-recorded videos.
 To schedule a demo, you can call a vendor directly and request a demo.
 You can also fill out a form on a vendor’s website, which will prompt a call from a salesperson or provide you with access to the video.

 Vendors host the CMMS software demo online, using a screen sharing service that will allow you to see and hear the presentation.
 Participants are provided with a link to the web conference and an access code to dial into the audio line.
 Prior to your appointment, test your connection or contact your IT team to make sure that no firewalls or other security measures will prevent you from attending the web conference.
 In some cases, a software demo may take the form of a pre-recorded video.

 How Long Does a CMMS Software Demo Take?

 Live software demonstrations are typically held in 30-minute to one-hour sessions.
 Depending on how many people attend the demo and how many questions you have, a second appointment may be necessary.
 Recorded demos may range from a few minutes to up to an hour.